rehierl/html-outliner-spec/implementation-overview.md

 End Class Node
 ```

 The `parentSection` property connects a DOM node with its parent section.
-If it
-holds a non-null value, the node is considered to be an inner node of that section.
+It must
-This property must be set whenever the algorithm associates a node with a section
+be set whenever the algorithm associates a node with a section and can be used to
-and can be used to provide a "current path" (e.g. breadcrumbs) depending on which
+provide a "current path" (e.g. breadcrumbs) depending on which nodes are visible
-nodes are visible inside a browser's window.
+inside a browser's window.

+Whenever this property is set, the node is considered to be an inner node of the
-Note that the starting sectioning element can not be associated with a parent
+referenced section.
+Note also, that the starting sectioning element can not be
-section because such a section would require a `startingElement` that is located
+associated with a parent section because such a section would require a
-outside of the current subtree.
-Hence, the starting element and any node outside
+`startingElement` that is located outside of the current subtree.
+Hence, the
-of the current subtree will be the only nodes whose `parentSection` property will
+starting element and any node outside of the current subtree will be the only
-hold a null reference.
+nodes whose `parentSection` property will hold a null reference.
+Because of that,
+these nodes can not be considered to be inner nodes of any section.

-Note that DOM's `Node` type, not the `Element` type, needs a `parentSection`
+Note that DOM's `Node` type, and not the `Element` type, needs a `parentSection`
 property because sectioning elements themselves are considered to be inner nodes
 of an outer parent section.
 If a text node is a direct child of a sectioning
 element, and if only DOM's `Element` type had a `parentSection` property, then